 This month we're kicking off our #GoBigNamibia campaign.
-This campaign is all about showcasing the excitement and wonder Namibia holds for travelers who are willing to go the extra mile when exploring a country.
-Five adventure seekers have been selected from around the world to experience Namibia's sweeping landscapes, cultural diversity and high adrenaline adventure activities.
+This campaign is all about showcasing the excitement and wonder Namibia holds for travelers who are willing to go the extra mile.
+We have selected five adventure seekers from around the world to experience Namibia's sweeping landscapes, cultural diversity and high adrenaline adventure activities.

 The Go Big Namibia campaign

 The 20th of August 2013 marks the beginning of Namibia Tourism Board’s Adventure campaign.
 The campaign aims to highlight the various and unique activities found all over Namibia.
-In order to achieve this four bloggers and a Namibian music celebrity EES have been invited to take part in the ultimate Namibian adventure holiday experience: The Go Big NAmibia roadtrip.
+In order to achieve this four bloggers and Namibia's very own EES have been invited to take part in the ultimate Namibian adventure holiday experience: The Go Big Namibia roadtrip.

 For eleven days these lucky travelers will journey through game parks, desert dunes, deserted coastlines and wildlife sanctuaries.
-Traversing the countryside in our specially designed Go Big Van these travel writers will be taken on the trip of a lifetime.
+Traversing the countryside in a specially designed Go Big Van these travel writers will be going on the trip of a lifetime.

 Meet The Go Big Namibia Team

-So who exactly is the Go Big Namibia roadtrip team?
-As we mentioned above there will be four bloggers and one musician travelling around Namibia together; let’s get to know them a little better:
+As we mentioned there will be four bloggers and one musician travelling around Namibia together; let’s get to know them a little better:

 Emeritta Lillo - The Local